tzfun/etcd-workbench/README.md

 ## Run in Local

-First, make sure that your local environment has the **JDK 11+** version, download the latest jar package, and place the configuration file `etcd-workbench.conf` in the same directory as the jar package to take effect.
+First, make sure that your local environment has the **JDK 11+** version, download the latest jar package from [release](https://github.com/tzfun/etcd-workbench/releases), and place the configuration file `etcd-workbench.conf` in the same directory as the jar package to take effect.
 Execute startup:

 ```shell
 java -jar etcd-workbench.jar